varnishcache/varnish-cache/doc/sphinx/phk/notes.rst

 If all this sounds foreign to you, let me just assure you that it
-works: we spend less than 18 system calls on serving a cache hit, and even many of those are calls tog get timestamps for statistics.
+works: we spend less than 18 system calls on serving a cache hit, and even many of those are calls to get timestamps for statistics.

 These techniques are also nothing new, we have used them in the kernel for more than a decade, now it's your turn to learn them :-)